-1. This action is brought by two New Mexico physicians who regularly care for terminally-ill patients to clarify that when physicians provide aid in dying, they do not violate New Mexico law.
+1. This action is brought by a New Mexico citizen with advanced cancer and two New Mexico physicians who regularly care for terminally-ill patients to clarify that when physicians provide aid in dying, they do not violate New Mexico law.
 Specifically, this action alleges that NMSA 1978 § 30-2-4 ("Assisted Suicide Statute"), which makes it a fourth degree felony to "deliberately aid[] another in taking his own life," does not encompass the conduct of a New Mexico licensed physician providing aid in dying to a mentally-competent, terminally-ill individual who has requested such aid because (1) aid in dying does not constitute "deliberately aiding another in taking his own life," and (2) if it did, the Assisted Suicide Statute would violate multiple provisions of New Mexico's Constitution.